search

 Course Highlights

-* Extensive review of the individual income tax laws with an emphasis on any new legislative changes
+* Extensive review of the S corporation tax laws with an emphasis on any new legislation (i.e., The Big Beautiful Bill) including the expiration or extension of any TCJA provisions after 2025

 Field(s) of Study: Taxes